atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I st ■ ■ ‘
 \
 \ r
-"Finding that everything was to be done in the most private way — legally— — left her, to make what preparations
+"Finding that everything was to be done in the most private way --legally----left her, to make what preparations
 - L '
 she deemed necessary on bis part, for the
 I